-The infamous rattlesnakes, found in abundance across the Americas, are ovoviviparous.
-They produce eggs, but they do not lay them.
+The rattlesnakes, found in abundance across the Americas, are ovoviviparous.
+They produce eggs, but they do not lay eggs.

-Rattlesnakes are usually pregnant for around three to five months, giving birth in the late summer.
+Rattlesnakes are usually pregnant for around 3 – 5 months, giving birth in the late summer.
 When the babies are fully developed, they will begin to break out of their eggs, and the mother will give birth to them.

 There are usually around 10 – 20 babies born at one time, though this varies by species.
 They are born encased in a very thin membrane which the babies soon break out of.
 The young stay with their mother in her den for just over a week, before heading into the world alone.

 Copperhead snakes and water moccasins (cottonmouths) belong to the same genus, Akistrodon.
-Found in Southeast US, they are part of the same subfamily as rattlesnakes – the pit vipers.
+Found in Southeast U.S., they are part of the same subfamily as rattlesnakes, pit vipers.

-Therefore, they have a very similar reproductive system.
+Therefore, they have similar reproductive systems.
 Like rattlesnakes, they are ovoviviparous, keeping hold of their eggs inside their bodies until they reach full term.

 Copperheads and cottonmouths usually have fewer babies than rattlesnakes.
 Cottonmouths typically have 6-8 babies per litter, whereas copperheads have between 4 and 10.